VisitRome.com

 Lounges

-For those seeking a more exclusive and comfortable experience, Ciampino Airport features lounges where you can relax before your flight.
+For those seeking a more exclusive and comfortable visit, Ciampino Airport features lounges where you can relax before your flight.
 These lounges have a serene atmosphere, complimentary refreshments, and business facilities for those needing to catch up on work.

 Ciampino Airport's lounges are designed to provide a tranquil escape from the terminal.
 Enjoy a range of complimentary snacks and beverages while unwinding in comfortable seating.
 Business travelers will appreciate the available workstations and high-speed Wi-Fi, ensuring productivity before boarding.